 - examiner(s) who selected category (c) want(s) to reconsider his or her or their recommendation(s) after being presented with the reports of the other examiners. - 5.
 The provisional outcome from part A of the three examiners' reports (or subsequent to any preliminary discussions by the non-examining chairperson with the examiners) is determined by the non-examining chairperson in accordance with paragraph 34.3.10, and the steps in accordance with each outcome are followed (see paragraphs 34.4, 34.5 and 34.6). - 6.
 If there is unanimity that the degree may be conferred (no examiner selecting category (c)), but where one or more of the examiners require that revisions or material revisions must be completed, the role of the NEC is as follows, in consultation with the examiners: - 6.1.
 Distinguish between required revisions or material revisions in order for the degree to be awarded and recommendations that are more in the nature of suggestions for improvement of the dissertation or to be taken into account in future work, but which the candidate is not required to effect in order for the degree to be awarded. - 6.2.
 Distinguish between those revisions that need to be effected to the satisfaction of the supervisor(s) (category (a)) and those revisions that need to be effected to the satisfaction of the examiners (category (b)) (also see 7. below).
-If the majority of the examiners selected category (a) and only one examiner selected category (b), it should be determined whether the examiner who selected category (b) would be satisfied if the revisions are effected to the satisfaction of the supervisor(s). - 7.
+If one or two examiners select category (b), the non-examining chairperson should determine whether any examiner wants to change their selected category in light of having seen the other examiners' reports. - 7.
 If there is unanimity that the degree may be conferred (no examiner selecting category (c)) but at least one examiner selecting category (b) (which requires material revisions to the satisfaction of the examiner(s), as agreed upon by the examination panel): When circulating the reports among the examiners or during the preliminary discussion, the NEC should inform the examiners of this category being chosen by one or more of the examiners.
 If one or more of the examiners insists on category (b), the examiners are required to compile an agreed list of required material revisions that the candidate should effect in order for the degree to be conferred these should be formulated as specifically and clearly as possible.
 It must also be agreed upon by the examination panel who the examiner(s) is/are going to be who want(s) to see the dissertation again after the revisions have been made.